-It’s an upside-down world, “ a man walking needs to mirror himself into a his opposite to underline his movement” exactly as “ there isn’t a vertical vase, it is necessary for it to fall in order to prove its stability” the artist would write.
+It’s an upside-down world, “ a man walking needs to mirror himself into his opposite to underline his movement” exactly as “ there isn’t a vertical vase, it is necessary for it to fall in order to prove its stability” the artist would write.

-We can perceive in the same way “L’ortolano o Ortaggi in una ciotola” by Giuseppe Arcimboldo, the painting demonstrates how turning an image upside down puts up a whole different picture.
+We can perceive in the same way “L’Ortolano o Ortaggi in una ciotola” by Giuseppe Arcimboldo, the painting demonstrates how turning an image upside down puts up a whole different picture.
 To look at this image, on the contrary, we need to imitate the subject of the painting “the world upside-down” by Chagall: bend your head upside-down and enjoy your perceptions.

-The video created aims to be a philosophical interpretation of the way we see things inspired by art and its greatest interpreters.
+The video aims to be a philosophical interpretation of the way we see things inspired by art and its greatest interpreters.

-the video is matched with a set of unusual sounds that bring us into a different dimension, the dimension of mental subconsciousness, a process that takes place inside our minds.
+The video is matched with a set of unusual sounds that bring us into a different dimension, the dimension of mental subconsciousness, a process that takes place inside our minds.

-The ambiguity given by the falling vase, that falls multiple times but never breaks, is also a reference to Chagall quotes: “ a vertical vase does not exist, it is necessary for it to fall in order to prove its stability”.
+The ambiguity of the falling vase that falls multiple times but never breaks is also a reference to Chagall quotes: “ a vertical vase does not exist, it is necessary for it to fall in order to prove its stability”.
 And if it does not break that’s because we are in a different dimension in which we don’t know which is the right way and that’s exactly the reason why the vase cannot break.
 Who observes the flow of images could have its own free and personal interpretation.

 Lorenzo Benna, Davide Zanoni, Matteo Galvani